FerPerales/Tic-Tac-Toe-1/README.md

 - chip_value -> with this method you'll get a chip value
 - set_chip(value) -> with this method you can set a chip in the board, if you board is 3x3 the gem visualize the game in this form
+- if you want to follow the game after having lost you only need to initialize_grid(value).

+- with this gem yo can start any size board but only with 3x3 size you can win horizontally, vertically and diagonally, for the other sizes you can only win so horizontally and vertical.

    1 | 2 | 3
    ---------